Legislation Details

-File #: Res 0417-2018 Version: * Name: DOE to create more district Gifted and Talented programs and classes, and create a pathway for admission to Gifted and Talented intermediate school programs.
+File #: Res 0417-2018 Version: Name: DOE to create more district Gifted and Talented programs and classes, including intermediate school programs, and create pathways for admission that ensure equitable access for students throughout the City.

 File created: 6/28/2018 In control: Committee on Education

-Title: Resolution calling upon the New York City Department of Education to create more district Gifted and Talented programs and classes, and create a pathway for admission to Gifted and Talented intermediate school programs.
+Title: Resolution calling upon the New York City Department of Education to create more district Gifted and Talented programs and classes, including intermediate school programs, and create pathways for admission that ensure equitable access for students throughout the City.

 Title

-Resolution calling upon the New York City Department of Education to create more district Gifted and Talented programs and classes, and create a pathway for admission to Gifted and Talented intermediate school programs.
+Resolution calling upon the New York City Department of Education to create more district Gifted and Talented programs and classes, including intermediate school programs, and create pathways for admission that ensure equitable access for students throughout the City.

 Body